chickenPopcorn/EqEq/notes/language-reference-manual.md

 }
 ```

+### Common C-Like Features

-Otherwise, a valid program may also include:
+Within contexts and `find` blocks, a valid program looks like many C-style
+languages, where statemetns are semi-colon (`;`) separated, and each might
+involved:

 1. **variables** and their assignment operations